fboeller/semantic-code-editor/README.md

 It is usable in two variants:

 * With an index path like `list 1.5`: It lists all elements of the fifth sub element of the first element of the last printed tree.
-* With a selection condition like `list method parameter`: It lists all parameters of all methods within the currently focused element.
+* With a selection condition like `list method parameter`:
+  It lists all parameters of all methods within the currently focused element.
+  It accepts an arbitrary number of arguments, each representing a selection condition on a subsequent layer of the syntax tree beneath the currently focused element.
+  Such a selection condition can be a simple element type such as `method` or a more complex one matching sub strings of the name or type of an element such as `variable && name "app" && type "App"`.
+  Use the wildcard character `*` to represent an arbitrary element type.

 #### Examples